xieyuheng/fidb-zero/docs/manual/00-intro.md

   **Fi**le system as **DB**!

-FiDB, fidb, sounds kinda cute, and I kinda like it already :)
+I kinda like it already :)